 The following guides provide broad ranges on expected developmental milestones at various ages:

-Evaluating a child’s development is a group effort between the pediatrician, parents, and family.
-During a well-child visit, a pediatrician will observe your child and talk with you about things your child has done since your last visit.
-During this time, share any worries or concerns about your child with the pediatrician.
-Your pediatrician may also use developmental screening or a series of questions and observations that evaluates your child’s ability to perform everyday tasks for their age.
-Pediatricians use developmental milestones to help identify children at risk for developmental delay.
+Evaluating a child’s development is a group effort between the family medicine provider, parents, and family.
+During a well-child visit, a medical provider will observe your child and talk with you about things your child has done since your last visit.
+During this time, share any worries or concerns about your child.
+Your family medicine provider may also use developmental screening or a series of questions and observations that evaluates your child’s ability to perform everyday tasks for their age.
+Medical providers use developmental milestones to help identify children at risk for developmental delay.

 What if my child is not on track with the typical developmental milestones?